 I conducted long-form, unstructured interviews with migrants from many different backgrounds.
 I've worked with groups of migrants of different kinds, and specifically asylum seekers, before, so I was prepared for something quite specific: horrific stories, told with a smile; flashes of justified anger mixed with forgiveness for one's own tormentors.
 I definitely got that.
 This time, though, I was also making a conscious effort to interview people who had immigrated for solely economic reasons, or from closer parts of the world like central and eastern Europe.
 I was also interested in internal migration: it's a funny quirk of the way politics affects our lives that soneone who crosses a border 50 miles away is a 'migrant', whilst someone who travels 500 miles within one's own country is not.
 It matters because of the different treatment each receives.

 I spoke to a young artist who works two kitchen jobs to support herself, taking on an endless stream of unpaid internships for high-profile arts organisations at the same time, sleeping a few hours a night.
 I spoke to a young north African man who fled a civil war to arrive in the UK, and was taken into care.
 He became friends with street criminals because no-one was taking care of him.
 He had witnessed a civil war as a child, and didn't understand that it was a crime to use violence to solve problems.
 Speaking no English, he repeatedly went through the justice system and each time, emerged with an ever-more-serious bunch of violent criminal friends.
 He explained to me that he thought he was 'making good' because as his life progressed, the rooms he occupied became fancier – higher ceilings, darker panelling – not understanding that this was because ever-more serious crimes were landing him in higher courts.
 Now he's involved in a music project for younger kids, and it was a privilege to have met him.
-I mention this in detail only because so many stories deserve such, and I thought it better to go into one or two in what passes for depth on a blog, rather than skim over many.
+I mention this in detail only because so many stories deserve such, and I thought it better to go into one or two in more detail, rather than skim over many.

 I left the research phase with a head full of amazing stories, some of which I'd experienced on a screen and some of which had been told to me by the people in question.
 The next stage would be to turn this huge library of experience into something that the outside world would understand, whilst doing it some kind of justice.